Symphony No. 2 (Bax): Music

-Overview

 The opening movement is noted for its complex orchestration.
 The orchestra is unusually large for Bax, with the organ used solely for pedals to add a dark effect.
 The thematic material for the entire symphony is laid out in the Molto moderato introduction of the first movement.
 The Allegro moderato section which follows is a further development of the introductory material, as is the more lyrical second subject.
 The movement ends with the sonorous theme which was first stated by the lower woodwinds at the beginning of the symphony.
 A typical performance of this movement lasts 16 minutes.

 The second movement begins with an ostinato on harp and the flutes, which eventually develops into a beautiful melody that forms a basis for the development of the movement.
 A quotation of Bax's tone poem In Memoriam is used, and motifs are quoted from the opening movement of the symphony.
 A typical performance of this movement lasts 12 minutes.

 The final movement continues to use the main thematic material, with a short Poco largamente introduction followed by a fast, furious Allegro feroce section.
 A direct quotation from the first movement is used, the main climax of the piece is reached just before the epilogue in which the symphony fades into unresolved tranquility.
 A typical performance of this movement lasts 11 minutes.

-A Closer Look at the Score

-This symphony is luxuriantly and brilliantly orchestrated.
+Score

 The composer's palette is expansive, but it is expertly deployed.
-The composer's inclusion of an instrument into the fabric of the piece is to exploit the subtle musical ambience that the instrument provides, and in this manner we are treated to a remarkable rainbow of mood and nuance throughout the piece.
+The composer's inclusion of an instrument into the fabric of the piece is to exploit the musical ambience that the instrument provides, and in this manner we are treated to a rainbow of mood and nuance throughout the piece.

-First Movement
+I. Molto moderato – Allegro moderato

 The first movement opens nearly in silence, as if the sound is emerging from the morning fog.
 After some initial rumblings we are presented the main theme by the woodwinds:

 Further presentation of this theme with embellishment continues and pace picks up and we are then presented a 2nd theme this time by the clarinets:

 This theme with some variability continues to be presented by various groups of instruments, and we then proceed toward the end of the movement, where the pace softens to present this line from the string:

-Second Movement
+II.
+Andante

 The main theme in the 2nd movement is presented by the strings:

-This theme is explore a little further, then the landscape is suddenly transformed as if by a fresh spring breeze, and we are presented a beautiful fluttering melody by woodwinds (oboe with flute first, then with cor anglais) set among tremolo strings and accompanied by harps and celesta, here is this expanded extraction:

-Third Movement
+Its theme is developed further before the musical texture changes abruptly.
+A woodwind melody, initially presented by the oboe and flute subsequently by the cor anglais is accompanied by the tremolo strings, harps and celesta. the following excerpt presents this expand section:

+III.
+Poco largamente – Allegro feroce – Molto largamente

 The third movement begins ominously with tremolo strings and a brass fanfare: